XuluLin/emsc4033-2022-project/Project Planner.md

 In one to two sentences, explain the background, the broad goals of the project and what the specific outcomes will be.

 - Normalisation is a key step to satisfy the condition of a diffuse wavefield in order to extract Green's function in ambient noise tomography.
 Shen et al. (2012) proposed an improved method to do such -- frequency-time normalisation.
-However, the code of this method is not available.
+This proposed method is claimed to have a better signal-to-noise ratio in the cross-correlation function, which will be highly regarded in long-period ambient noise cross-correlation.
+However, the code of this method is not publicly available.
 The goal of this project is to develop the code in python and implement it for ambient noise cross-correlation.

-**Example:** _(this is based on the seismic monitoring dashboard that Louis showed).
-Seismic stations can be used to monitor human noise over the course of the day.
-Some seismometers stream data live to a server and so this processing can be done in near-real time.
-In this project I plan to build an online dashboard which processes the data once a day and uploads the results to github as 1) raw data, 2) an image that can be embedded in websites, 3) an updating csv table in github.
-I also plan to use the github "actions" engine to provide all the necessary processing power._

-## Goals
+## Goals and Timeline

 - frequency-time normalisation:

-    - Goal 1: read through the theory and identify what packages are needed.
+    - Goal 1: read through the theory and research the documentation or manual of possible Python libraries needed (e.g. Hilbert transofrm in Scipy).
+    - Timeline: completed by 22/05

     - Goal 2: write up the code and test it with the station pairs in the paper and with several of my catalogue in Zealandia.